Top 10 Maldives Travel Mistakes to Avoid Before Planning Your Dream Trip

 • Island transfers

-• Specialty dining and signature restaurants
+• Specialty restaurants and signature restaurants.

-• Excursions, diving, and motorized water sports
+• Tours, scuba diving and motorized water sports.

-• Spa treatments and wellness experiences
+• Spa services and wellness.

-• Mandatory holiday gala dinners
+• Compulsory holiday gala dinners.

 Why This Leads to Budget Shock